hpaluch/crnr-ii-intro/README.md

 * There is only input called `PCLK` (on `GCK2` pin of CoolRunner-II) which is on-board 8MHz clock.
-* This clock is divided by embedded CoolRunner-II divider by 8 to get 1MHz internal clock signal
+* This clock is divided by embedded CoolRunner-II divider by 8 to get 1 MHz internal clock signal
-* There is then internal counter to 100_000 (to get 10Hz on `CEO` - Counter enable output)
+* There is then internal counter to 100_000 (to get 10 Hz on `CEO` - Counter enable output)
 * and there finaly 4-bit counter CB4CE - it's output drives 4 dedicated
   LEDs on board...
+Please note that the fastest output Q0 divides frequency by two(!).
+So the output LED LD0 does blink at rate 5 Hz instead of 10 Hz.
+  See scope results for verification...

 # How to Synthesize (build programming file)